Afrin127329/job-search-app/README.md

 # Job Search Application

-## A complete React Native Job Search mobile application with the integration of JSearch api from Rapid API
+## A complete React Native Job Search mobile application with the integration of JSearch API from Rapid API

 **_Functionalities of the Application_**